-Apple has released the third public beta for macOS High Sierra 10.13.6.
+Apple has released the fourth public beta for macOS High Sierra 10.13.6.
 To install it, you need to enroll in Apple’s beta software program.
 Follow our guide to download and install the public beta on your MacBook, iMac, Mac Mini or Mac Pro.

 A public beta is different from a developer version because it is considered stable enough to be available for a large audience.
 Anybody who wants to install a public beta build of macOS can easily sign up.
 Meanwhile, for developer releases, you need to be registered with Apple’s developer program to download and install the builds.